mbman/lampapp/README.md

 DESCRIPTION
 ===========

-A Vagrant Chef recipe for setting up LAMP webapps on Ubuntu / Debian systems.
+A Vagrant Chef recipe for setting up LAMP webapp virtual machine server for your project.

 Creates a MySQL DB and apache2 virtual host with ssl support.

-Vritual host alias is vagrant.dev with wildcard subdomains and ssl support.
+Virtual host alias is "vagrant.dev" with wildcard subdomains and auto-generated self-signed SSL cerfiticate support.
-'vagrant' is the default lampapp "name" recipe attribute.

 Current project dir will be shared to virtualhost's root dir.

-Mysql can be accessed remotley via 192.168.56.101 ip address as root:foobar 'foobar' is the default lamapp "password" recipe attribute.
+Mysql can be accessed remotley via node["lampapp"]["ip"] attribute IP as root:foobar

 REQUIREMENTS
 ============